jimrandomh/g2flash/README.md

 exactly the reviewed image).
 Run `./build_cfw.sh --help` for options (`--skip-venv`, `--force-download`).
 Then flash as shown above — see [Usage](#usage) for connection strings and safety flags.

-## What's the custom firmware?

-The patches in `patches/` add image/display features on top of stock 2.2.6.10:

-- **576×288 image containers** (stock caps at 288×144).
-- A **full 640×480 packed-4bpp screen** copied directly into the physical framebuffer.
-The 576×288 carrier's otherwise-unused display allocation holds the shadow, leaving its separate reconstruction allocation fully available for incoming messages.
-A fail-open Faceclaw lease preserves that physical frame when stock swipe-capture widgets request an unrelated repaint.
-- **zlib/RLE-compressed keyframes, bounding-box deltas, and atomic multi-rect updates** for much faster image/video streaming.
-- **Wear-state notifications outside onboarding**, including while EvenHub is active or the stock dashboard is running, plus a current-state query for reconnect-safe lock screens.
-- A **capability-advertisement field** on the settings response, so a connected app can detect this firmware and which features it supports.

 ## What's in this directory